Techitez0/Techitez0/README.md

 Email Me 👉 ✉️ ginglejingle3@gmail.com For Collaboration/Project or Anything Else. 😊😊

-- 🔭 I’m currently working on: Spiritual Journey and Self Discovery
+- 🔭 I’m currently working on: Self Discovery and Personal Growth
 - 🌱 I’m currently learning: Android app development
 - 👯 I’m looking to collaborate on: Antipiracy SAAS
 - 🤔 I’m looking for help with: finding the missing semicolon in my story 🙃